indigo-astronomy/indigo/indigo_docs/CLIENT_DEVELOPMENT_BASICS.md

 indigo_device_disconnect(client, "CCD Imager Simulator @ indigosky");
 ```

 Please remember calling these functions only requests connection or disconnection.
-The client has to wait for 'CONNECTION' property update and to check the state and item values as shown below:
+If the device is not connected the client has to wait for 'CONNECTION' property update and to check the state and item values as shown below:

 ```C
 static indigo_result my_update_property(indigo_client *client,